XML-Travelgate/xtg-content-articles-pub/developer-documentation/transfers/DSF/rate-rule.md

 Some suppliers do not provide this method.
-If this is the case, our integration will internally call an Availability method and will filter the results in order to refresh the information and produce a RateRuleRS .
+If this is the case, our integration will internally call an Availability method and will filter the results in order to refresh the information and produce a RateRuleRS.

 |

 RateRule RQ Example
 ===================

-:

     <RateRuleRQ>
        <timeoutMilliseconds>60000</timeoutMilliseconds>